WHY CULTURALLY COMMITTED?

-The purpose of Culturally Committed is threefold: first, it creates a pathway for client feedback, so health providers can learn what Indigenous Peoples want and need to create trusting relationships.
-Second, it provides a list of clinicians who are demonstrating a desire to offer culturally safe services, so clients can choose offices where they know cultural safety is a priority.
-Finally, we offer ongoing learning opportunities, facilitated by mentors, Elders, and experts in the field of cultural safety and humility, with the intention of supporting health providers in expanding their knowledge around cultural practices, barriers to care, and to educate on what safe care looks and feels like to Indigenous Peoples.
+The purpose of Culturally Committed is threefold: first, it creates a pathway for client feedback, so providers can learn what Indigenous Peoples want and need to create trusting relationships.
+Second, it provides a list of providers who are demonstrating a desire to offer culturally safe services, so clients can choose offices where they know cultural safety is a priority.
+Finally, we offer ongoing learning opportunities, facilitated by mentors, Elders, and experts in the field of cultural safety and humility, with the intention of supporting providers in expanding their knowledge around cultural practices, barriers to care, and to educate on what safe care looks and feels like to Indigenous Peoples.

 Founder, Culturally Committed